The process of the App Store submission can be divided in three steps: creating the app record, uploading the app (.ipa file), and releasing the app.

 General App Information

-- App Store Icon: Upload the same icon of your app as used when building the app.
+App Store Icon: The build should upload the app icon automatically, if that fails, upload the same icon of your app as used when building the app.
 It must have the dimensions 1024x1024px and cannot contain transparency.

 App Review Information